Automattic/jetpack/projects/github-actions/test-results-to-slack/README.md

 You can configure different rules, to send notifications in multiple channels.

-There are two types of rules: refs rules, used to send notifications for specific branches or tags and suite rules, used to send notifications for specific test suites..
+There are two types of rules: refs rules, used to send notifications for specific branches or tags and suite rules, used to send notifications for specific test suites.

 #### Refs rules

 You can create as many rules as you want.
-For each rule, you need to define the ref type and ref name to match, and a list of channels to send the notification in case of match.
+For each rule, you need to define the ref type and ref name to match, and a list of channels to send the notification in case of a match.
 Optionally you can also define whether to exclude the default channel.
 By default, the default channel is not excluded and a notification will also be sent there.

 Example: